Best Scope for 338 Lapua – The Top 4 Optics in 2025

 The Athlon Optics Argos BTR GEN2 MOA reticle is a mid-priced scope that offers some features that most mid-priced scopes don’t.

-It has a 50mm objective lens, and measures 14.1 inches in length, with a 1.8-inch viewport.
-It tips the scales at 30.3 ounces, which is a bit heavy, but not excessively so considering the size.
-The 30mm tube will mount easily in a wide variety of ring mounts.
+It has a 50mm objective lens and measures 14.1 inches in length, with a 1.8-inch viewport.
+It weighs 30.3 ounces, which is a bit heavy but not excessively so considering its size.
+The 30mm tube will easily fit in a wide variety of ring mounts.
 Compared to lighter models like the Vortex Crossfire, its weight was noticeable during long hunting expeditions, but its robust construction made it feel more reliable in rough terrain.

 Glass Clarity & Reticle